 About us

 Sweet Life is a diabetes community that informs, inspires and connects people with diabetes in South Africa.
-Get expert advice on all you need to know about diabetes and join a community of South Africans with diabetes.
-Just because you have diabetes, doesn’t mean you can’t live a happy, healthy life.

 South Africa’s largest online diabetes community

-As a registered NPO (220-984), our mission is:
+As a registered NPO (220-984) and PBO (930066897), our objectives are:

 - To empower people with diabetes on their journey to a healthy, happy life – by providing answers to all their diabetes questions, and a community to support and share their experiences.